Congratulations on your acceptance to UNT!

 In addition, you can find helpful resources to help you confirm your major, and also information on placement testing offered at UNT.
 If you have questions along the way, call our office at 940-565-4198and we'd be happy to help!

 Summer/Fall 2020 - available May 1

-Prior to attending orientation, all new freshman are asked to complete pre-orientation homework to explore personal traits, interests and skills, and select a major.
+Prior to attending orientation, all new freshmen are asked to complete pre-orientation homework to explore personality traits, interests, and skills, and select a major.
 Although we realize some of you have already selected a major, this process can also help confirm your choice.